Is Juicing Healthy? Advice from a Dietitian

 - And finally, be wary of raw juicing if:

-– You have diabetes.
-Juices are generally off the table because of blood sugar control problems.
+- You have diabetes.
+Juices are generally off the table if you are having trouble keeping blood sugars in check.
 If you really love fresh juices and are trying to use them to get healthier, consider drinking small servings (less than 1 cup) with a protein heavy meal to moderate the absorption of sugars.
-And hey, perhaps you should chat with a dietitian about transitioning to a blood sugar moderating diet?